National action plans on business and human rights

-The UN Working Group strongly encourages all States to develop, enact and update a national action plan on business and human rights as part of the State responsibility to disseminate and implement the Guiding Principles on Business and Human Rights.
+The UN Working Group strongly encourages all States to develop, enact and update periodically a national action plan on business and human rights.
+Such plans are part of the responsibility of States to disseminate and implement the Guiding Principles on Business and Human Rights.

 Working Group's guidance

-The Working Group is gratified to hear that national action plan processes are underway in a number of States.
-The Working Group would be pleased to discuss any aspect of the national action plan process with States.
-The Working Group would also be pleased to facilitate the sharing of experiences amongst States.
-Please contact the Working Group by email at
+We invite States wishing to discuss any aspect of the national action plan process to email us.
+We would also be pleased to facilitate the sharing of experiences amongst States.
+Please email us at

 States that have produced a national action plan

-States that are in the process of developing a national action plan or have committed to doing one:
+States that are in the process of developing a national action plan or have committed to developing one

 - South Africa